jgauffin/Griffin.Data/docs/Article/Article.md

 Debugging the data layer can make event the most experiences developer highly frustrated.
 The data layer is infrastructure code.
 It doesn't solve the customers problem, right?
 It should just work.

-Many ORMs provide vague error messages which makes it hard to tell what the root cause is.
+Vague error messages is frustrating since they make it hard to tell what the root cause is.
 The more custom solutions you make, the harder it will be to debug it.

 In Griffin.Data I've spent time to make sure that all error messages are rich and should give you enough information to dignaose and solve problems quickly.

 Here are a few samples.

 ## Conclusion

 If you agree with the above sentiments, you'll like Griffin.Data.
-If you don't, EF Core or NHibernate might better fit you.
+If you don't, EF Core, Dapper or NHibernate might better fit you.

 # Part 2 - Enter Griffin.Data